Interested-Deving-1896/ubuntu-core/README.md

 https://ubuntu.com/core/docs/sign-model-assertion

-The `Makefile` will handle the rest for you but it assumes your key to be created with the name `kde-neon-core-image-key`.
+The Makefile assumes your key to be created with the name `kde-neon-core-image-key`.
 Also, no build can occur if you're not authenticated in your Ubuntu One account with `snapcraft`.
 To sanity check this, running `snapcraft whoami` will tell you under which account you are authenticated.

+#### Generating models with the CI

+If Make is not a practical option for you, it is possible to let the CI handle the update of model files:

+In the Gitlab web interface, go to the Pipelines page and click the "Run pipeline" button.
+This will take you to https://invent.kde.org/neon/ubuntu-core/-/pipelines/new.
+On this page, select your branch, and click the "Run pipeline" button again.
+In the pipeline view, you can click the "snap_image_model" job to manually start it.

+Your branch needs to be protected, and its name needs to match the `models.*` pattern for the job to run.

+Once the job is complete, it will upload both `dangerous` and `signed` versions of the model as pipeline artefacts, and push them to your branch in a "Update models" commit.
+Once you pull the commit, you will be able to build the full image locally.

 ### dangerous vs signed